capture-the-flag/capture-the-flag-2017/index.md

 Respect the idea that other people do not necessarily know or care about what you are trying to do.

+We don't actually have any etiquette and safety advice for you, though.
+Try to have some of both?

 ## Rules in Unforeseen Circumstances

 I guess you'll have to argue about it.
 Good luck.